ctypewriter/Malmo-AI/docs/index.md

 # Welcome to the Poro Pathfinder Homepage!
 ---
-The project focuses on using q-learning for the AI to learn to reach certain locations in the arena.
-The AI will traverse through obstacles such as hills, pitfalls, and monsters while also learning to reach the goal more efficiently.
+The project focuses on using reinforcement learning in the form of q-learning.
+The AI will traverse through obstacles such as hills, pitfalls, and monsters while using q-learning to traverse those obstacles more efficiently.

 ![gameplay](https://raw.githubusercontent.com/ctypewriter/Poro-Pathfinder/master/docs/game_screenshot.png)